The best air purifiers of 2024, tested for fresher, allergen-free air

 Larger size may not suit some spaces

-There’s no getting around the fact that the Philips AC3033/30 Air Purifier Series 3000i is both large and pricey but, that being said, it looks great and the filter should last for years.
+There’s no getting around the fact that the Philips AC3033/30 Air Purifier Series 3000i is both large and pricey but, that being said, it looks great and the filter even the dustiest, oldest rooms in your home.
+Think of it as an investment too; this should last for years.

-The top setting is loud but, thanks to its air quality sensor, you can put it on auto mode and it will work away as quietly as possible (dependent on the air it’s cleaning).
-Like the Meaco, this air purifier has touch controls and a display on top, plus colored lights to give a quick visual indication of air quality.
+In our tests, our experts thought that the top setting was loud but, thanks to its air quality sensor, you can put it on auto mode and it will work away as quietly as possible (dependent on the air it’s cleaning).
+Like the Meaco, this air purifier has touch controls and a display on top, plus coloured lights to give a quick visual indication of air quality.
 And, again, you can use the app in multiple ways - as a remote control, to track air quality, and for scheduling your purifier's working times.

-Its three-layer filter includes HEPA and activated charcoal, to catch microscopic particles and gases.
+Its three-layer filter includes HEPA and activated charcoal, to catch microscopic particles and gases, which is why we recommend it for particularly dusty homes.
 The filter life is 'up to 36 months', which, if you read between the lines, means a big saving on replacement filter cartridges.
 The Philips performed well during testing, and is designed to clean the air in a 32m² area: that’s two good-sized rooms.
 Large it might be, but this stylish model is also low maintenance and simple to use, which is why it makes our list of the best air purifiers.

-See our full Philips AC3033/30 Air Purifier Series 3000i air purifier review
+You can find out more in our full Philips AC3033/30 Air Purifier Series 3000i air purifier review.

 Honeywell AirGenius 5 air purifier